It’s that sweet cusp between late spring and early summer.

 References: Eastern/Central Medicinal Plants and Herbs by Steven Foster and James A. Duke.
 The Practice of Traditional Western Herbalism by Matthew Wood.
 Cahokia: Domination and Ideology in the Mississippian World by K. Kris Hirst.
 Medicinal Wild Plants of the Prairie: An Ethnobotanical Guide by Kelly Kindscher.
 King’s American Dispensatory, 1898.
 Henriette’s Herbal Homepage.
 Personal Experience.

-Do you live near the Driftless in northeastern Iowa, Cedar Rapids, Dubuque, or Decorah, and are looking for herbalist consultations?
+Do you live near the Driftless in northeastern Iowa, Cedar Rapids, Dubuque, or Decorah, and wish to consult an herbalist?
+Looking for an online consultation?

-See how plant therapy and nutrition can apply to your life style, struggles, and overall wellness situation.
+Learn how plant therapy and nutrition can both enhance and support your lifestyle and overall wellness situation.

-Consultations typically last 1-2 hours, at $50 per consult or per hour, and can be made up of any combination of the above approaches that are appropriate for the client or that the client requests.
+Consultations typically last 1-2 hours after client fills and returns their intake form, at $120 per consult, and can be made up of any combination of the above approaches that are appropriate for the client or that the client requests.
 Consultation fees do not include the costs of materials, herbs, or other products recommended or given during the consult.

 Adrian is open also to trade or bartering, and a sliding scale may be applied.
 No one will be turned away.
 Clients of any race, origin, religion, gender, or sexual orientation are welcome.